 Once you narrow down these factors, you’ll get a better idea of the normal expenses of running a restaurant.
 This can also help you understand how to increase restaurant sales.

-Restaurant opening costs can vary, but they range from $170,000 to $750,000.
+Restaurant costs can vary, but they range from $170,000 to $750,000.
 However, these numbers shouldn’t discourage you from bringing your dream restaurant to reality.
 There are several ways to reduce restaurant expenses and plan ahead.

 Typical Restaurant Startup Costs